mhguo1/TRAPD/README.md

 0) Pre-processing:
 There are several pre-processing steps that are necessary before running TRAPD: 1) Separating multi-allelic variants, 2) left-aligning indels, 3) annotating your vcf.
 Below, we provide several sample command lines for performing these steps:

-a) Separating multi-allelics and left-aligning indels:
+	0.1-0.2) Separating multi-allelics and left-aligning indels:
 	There are several ways to do this.
 Please see https://genome.sph.umich.edu/wiki/Variant_Normalization for additional details on this problem.
 We use Bcftools to accomplish these two steps using Bcftools (https://samtools.github.io/bcftools/bcftools.html): bcftools norm -m -any in.vcf.gz | bcftools norm -f Homo_sapiens_assembly19.fasta | bgzip > out.vcf.gz

-b) Annotation:
+	0.3) Annotation:
 	For variant annotation, we typically use VEP (https://www.ensembl.org/info/docs/tools/vep/script/index.html) and have achieved the best results with VEP.
 Several additional annotators include SnpEff (http://snpeff.sourceforge.net/) and ANNOVAR (http://annovar.openbioinformatics.org/en/latest/).
 	We highly recommend annotating the case and control data in the same way.